haddocking/haddocking.github.io/education/molmod/simulation.md

 ### Preparation of a concatenated trajectory
-The first step is to trim the trajectories in order to remove the first 10 nanoseconds, which can be conservately considered as equilibration.
+The first step is to trim the trajectories in order to remove the first 10 nanoseconds, which can be conservatively considered as equilibration.
 This operation is possible through `trjconv` and its `-b` flag, which allows the user to specify an offset previous to which the trajectory data is ignored.
 To be able to extract only the peptide atoms, `trjconv` requires an *dummy* index file.